rutuja-deshkar/upload-file-api/README.md

 Pass authentication token in header (same as step c above)

+g) Delete account
+DELETE "/users"

+Remove data from body(if present)

+Pass authentication token in header (same as step c above)

+This step deletes the user account as well as all his files.

 5. Testing
 Rspec was the testing framework used for Rails.
 Tests are located under app/spec/